Taster98/CurseEraser/README.md

 wget http://luiggi.it/Packages/curseeraser-0.5.tar.gz
 ~~~

-Then you have to extract the folder, open the extracted folder into terminal and type:
+Then you have to extract the folder, open the extracted folder into terminal and type: (Warning: You may run "make" and "make install" in sudo mode)

 ```
 ./configure